 Yes.
 You can make before- or after-tax contributions as long as you’re under 75.
 If you’re between 65 and 75, you’ll need to meet the work test, unless you meet the criteria for the work test exemption.
 You may also be eligible to make downsizer contributions.
 Before making extra contributions you’ll need to consider the contributions caps and seek financial advice if required.

 Before-tax contributions are contributions you make to your super from your before-tax salary.
 Under tax law, they’re treated as concessional contributions.
 These contributions may reduce the income tax you pay, while giving your super savings a boost.
-This is known as ‘salary sacrificing’ and is organised through your employer’s payroll department.
+This is known as salary sacrificing and is organised through your employer’s payroll department.

-If you’re DBD member, your concessional contributions are calculated based on your ‘notional taxed contributions’ rather than the total amount of before-tax contributions you make.
+If you’re a DBD member, your concessional contributions are calculated based on your ‘notional taxed contributions’ rather than the total amount of before-tax contributions you make.
 For more information, read:

 After-tax contributions are voluntary contributions you can make from your salary after income tax has been deducted.
 Your after-tax contributions are treated as ‘non-concessional’ contributions in applying the contributions cap.

 If your total super balance at 30 June of the previous financial year is less than the general transfer balance cap (which is currently $1.6 million), you can generally contribute up to the annual non-concessional (after-tax) contributions cap of $100,000.